 The Concklins have been actively repairing the rift between citizens and their food supply by participating in the Farmer’s Market movement from the beginning in the 1970’s.
 Richard Concklin, the farm’s managing partner, has personally greeted farmer’s market shoppers in Nyack since the late 1980’s.

 Richard’s wife Ellen told me that without the farmer’s market movement, their family farm would not be viable.
 But I think that the opposite view is equally valid.
 When you consider the urgent nutritional, environmental and economic issues that are inextricably tied to our food supply, when you shop at a farmer’s market, the family you save may be your own.

 The Orchards of Concklin’s farm store is located at 2 South Mountain Road in Pomona and is open daily from 8a – 6p or visit them every Thursday at the Nyack Farmer’s Market from 8a – 2p.
-The 2012 Fall Apple Picking Season schedule is now available.

 The Cornell University Cooperative Extension Rockland County offer’s advice for community and personal gardens.
 They are located at 10 Patriot Hills Drive, Stony Point.

 If you want to dig deeper into the issue, learn more about Rockland Farm Alliance (RFA), a broad-based coalition of farmers, community groups and activists, local and county officials and interested citizens that was formed in early 2007, with a simple mission: to preserve, create and enhance sustainable food production in Rockland County, NY.